lisasivak/prefer/details/overview/1research_questions.md

 * What are the most important predictors of this fertility outcome?
 * Are there novel predictors for this fertility outcome, unaccounted for in the existing theoretical literature? (this can include non-linear effects, and interactions between predictors)
 * How do theory-driven methods compare to data-driven in terms of predictive accuracy?
 * What poses larger constraints on predicive ability: the number of cases or the number of (‘subjective’) variables?
-Survey data typically consists of thousands of variables (including subjective measures like intentions or values) on a relatively small sample (at least for data science projects; Garip).
-Population registries typically contain fewer variables only on a set of ‘objective’ measures (e.g., income, education, cohabiation) but describe a large number of people.
+Survey data typically consists of thousands of variables (including subjective measures like intentions or values) on a relatively small sample (at least for data science projects).
+Population registries typically contain fewer variables only on a set of ‘objective’ measures (e.g., income, education, marriages and partnerships) but describe a large number of people.